Shades of Harmony are longtime renters at Ascension.

 Update: As of July 19, 2022, the Community Breakfast has resumed in-person meals.
 Breakfasts are held on the third Tuesday of every month.
 Breakfasts are free.
 All are welcome.

 The Community Breakfast at Church of the Ascension in London had for many years all the hallmarks of an effective ministry.
 It served almost 100 on average each month.
 It offered one of the few hot breakfasts among the meal programs in the city.
-And guests raved about the social atmosphere And then came COVID-19.
+And guests raved about the social atmosphere

 “It was like immediate,” recalled Steve Holmes, one of the organizers – the shock still in his voice more than two years later.